AmiliaApp/innovation-day/README.md

 # Understanding the codebase

 The app is written with vanila PHP and Javascript; without any library for the back-end and the front-end.
 No AJAX is used either.
+No compilationand no transpilation required.
 Forms are used to send information to the browser using a simple `GET` passing parameters as query strings.
 This is a true Web 1.0 app.
 Fortunately, we use Bootstrap to make it look modern.
 On your mobile phone, you can't tell the difference :)

 Routes load the PHP file in question.
 The main default route is `index.php`.
 Let's look at the content of that file to understand what's going on.
 ```